Home » Herbs » Lemon Balm vs Mint: 7 Herb Differences You Should Know

 4. Uses

-Mint is widely used in drinks, like cocktails.
-Also in desserts, and chewing gums due to its cool and refreshing flavor.
-In addition, mint is also used in a variety of savory dishes like this macho peas, moutabal and in personal care products, such as toothpaste and soaps, for its invigorating scent and taste.
+Fresh or dried, mint is widely used in drinks, like cocktails.
+Also in desserts, Meadow Tea and chewing gums due to its cool and refreshing flavor.
+I also enjoy drinking mint tea.
+In addition, mint is also used in savory dishes like this macho peas, moutabal and in personal care products, such as toothpaste and soaps, for its invigorating scent and taste.

 5. Climate.